HELP/HECS Repayment Calculator

 Calculate your compulsory HELP repayment based on your income.
 See how the new 2025-26 marginal rate system compares to the old flat rate system.

-Your taxable income plus any reportable fringe benefits, super contributions, and net investment losses.
+Your taxable income plus reportable fringe benefits, super contributions, and net investment losses.

-Your current HELP/HECS debt.
-Check myGov for your exact balance.
+Your current HECS-HELP, VSL, or SSL balance.
+Check myGov for your exact amount.

 How HELP Repayments Work